 Don’t take yourself too seriously

-Me and my mum were partners in crime, where there was one the other one wasn’t far behind, we sometimes brought out the silly and mischievous side out in one another which caused lots of school girl giggles.
-One of my friends (who has known me for ages ) and had seen my mum like her own said to me “your mum was so fun, she who would skip down the road with you or do or say something funny just to make you laugh”
+My mum and I were partners in crime, where there was one the other one wasn’t far behind, we brought out the silly and mischievous side out in one another which caused lots of schoolgirl giggles.
+One of my childhood friends and had seen my mum like her own said to me “your mum was so fun, she who would skip down the road with you or do or say something funny just to make you laugh”

 She didn’t care who saw her, or what they thought, she never took herself too seriously, and that is one thing I have definitely inherited from her, I like to think I have her care free nature and her sense for fun.

-I think that is one of the best things I’ve learnt from her, her attitude and outlook on things and to always see the good in people and not to judge people, just give everyone a fair chance.
-But at the same time let them know if they have upset you and over stepped the mark, (that’s the part that is quite hard, but i’m getting better at it)
+I think that is one of the best things I’ve learnt from her.
+The attitude she had and her outlook on life.
+She always saw the good in people and didn’t judge people.
+But she also let people know if they overstepped the mark, (that’s the part that I find quite hard, but I’m slowly getting better at it)

 And a great beauty tip she shared with me

 My mum was very strict with her skincare regime.
-She would always moisturise every morning and every night WITHOUT FAIL!
-I remember her telling me to use a moisturiser that had SPF in it, and to apply it every morning, even in winter, as there is sun in winter!
-She would swear by Nivea as her night cream, and it worked because she looked very young for her age.
+She would always moisturise every morning and every night without fail!
+I remember her telling me to use a moisturiser that had SPF in it, and to apply it every morning, even in winter, as your skin can get sun damage in the winter!
+She would swear by Nivea as her night cream, and it must have worked because she looked very young for her age.

-I listened to this advice and I started using moisturiser with SPF in since I was 19 and I’m currently using Simple Age Regeneration Cream with SPF 15.
-For night cream I haven’t been as strict i’m really bad at falling asleep before I put any on! (a habit i’m trying to break) but am currently using (when I remember) Olay Night Cream.
+Because of this advice, I started using moisturiser with SPF in since I was about 19 and I’m currently using Simple Age Regeneration Cream with SPF 15.
+For night cream I haven’t been as strict, I’m really bad at falling asleep before I put any on! (a habit I’m trying to break) but am currently using (when I remember) Olay Night Cream.
 Which is really light and makes my skin feel really soft.